-Gallery Guide: A written guide discussing 2-3 local galleries relevant to the student's interests, summarising the type of work exhibited and explaining how they connect artists to audiences.
-(LO1,2)
+Gallery Guide: A written guide discussing 2-3 local galleries relevant to the student's interests, summarizing the type of work exhibited and explaining how they connect artists to audiences.

-Career Map: A visual map identifying and listing a minimum of 3 potential career pathways the student is interested in exploring further, spanning both traditional and non-traditional art fields.
+Career Map: A visual map identifying and listing a minimum of 5 potential career pathways the student is interested in exploring further, spanning both traditional and non-traditional photographic fields.
 Links to an overview of each creative industry should be included.
-(LO1, 2)

-Artistic Profile: An introductory artistic profile including 2-3 pieces of original artwork with titles, digital documentation of their work, and a draft artist statement.
-(LO3,4)
+Artistic Profile: An introductory artistic profile including 2-3 pieces of original work with titles, of their work, and a draft artist statement.

-Exhibition Documentation: Documentation assisting with organising one group or class exhibition over the semester.
-This can include promotional materials, installation photos, visitor comments etc. (LO3,4)
+Exhibition Documentation: Documentation assisting with organising one group or class exhibition (or alternative public sharing) over the semester.
+This can include promotional materials, installation photos, visitor comments etc.